ultraio/docs-blockchain/docs/blockchain/contracts/token-contract/index.md

 -   1 Billion Ultra UOS were issued at genesis to support swapping with ERC20 UOS and we will use inflation to pay Block Producers.
 -   The UOS token is used to transfer value in the network, and as a way to gain access to required network resources like RAM or POWER.

-### 5 - Other Fungible Token

--   We currently accept request for creating new Fungible Token on out Public Testnet.
-Please follow this [guide](../../../products/fungible-tokens/index.md).